 As a Lecturer at UEA, Michael has taught many of the Creative Writing students who’ve gone on to have successful professional careers.
 In 2015 alone, at least five of Michael’s former students have won or been nominated for major prizes.
 Several others had new work performed or published, including Molly Naylor’s Sky Comedy series, After Hours.
 For more information on the program, take a look at the UEA Creative Writing website.

 Michael is a founding board member of write2screen, which was established in Norwich UNESCO City of Literature in 2012.
 Its objectives are to encourage writing for the screen and to help new writers establish themselves in the film and television industry.
 Originally funded by Creative England, write2screen now works as an independent agency.
 Michael joined with Christabelle Dilks to serve as mentors on write2screen’s successful “Screenplay Hothouse”, an escalator-type scheme. write2screen is planning to expand to online courses and an online Screenplay Hothouse.
-If you would like to be informed when these programmes are available, please sign up at the write2screen website

 Michael tweets on adaptation and scriptwriting issues at @Film_Adaptation